(Or “An Incomplete List Of Some Of The Websites I Abandoned Before I Abandoned This One”)

 Heck is not a website per se, but rather, my club in Second Life.
 I describe it as “the grid’s longest-running sparsely-attended after hours party”.
 It occasionally goes through long periods of inactivity, but has been in existence for over 12 years, and a lot’s happened there over that time.
 I’ve recently become active in Second Life again, so I’ll probably be doing some things there in the near future (by “things”, I mean anything from DJ sets to movie screenings to fishing tournaments and I don’t even know what else).
 Stop by some time, if you’re one of the 8 people who still uses Second Life.
 (All kidding aside, there is still a very steady, devoted core userbase.)

 I’ve retired this site, which was my grand albatross between September 2000 and January 2014.
 Before that, it existed as “scott crawford’s web.o.fucking.rama” (a swell name, but not quite as much of an eye-grabber), so we’re talking about something like 17 years of history, though a lot of the early shit is not currently online.
 I’ve done a lot of different things with it, but its time had come.
 I am no longer updating it, and after a few years of leaving it up as a cautionary tale, I’ve pulled down what was there (including the WordPress install that served as its infrastructure).
-I am slowly adding the best parts of My Big, Black Cock to this site, but truth be told, a lot of what was there was as ephemeral as it gets.
+Much of what was up there, upon a full review of it, was ephemeral, so I’m pretty sure that The Interviews will be the one part of the old site that survives.
 Offer me a fuckton of money and I may sell you the domain.